Commander in Sweets: US Presidents' Favorite Baked Goods & Pastries

 Becoming President of the United States of America requires a great deal of drive and discipline.
 That's not to say, however, that some commanders-in-chief didn't occasionally cheat on their nutrition with some sweet treats.
 In fact, many of our nation's leaders had favorite not-so-healthy snacks or desserts.

-Here, we'll take a look at the sweet indulgences enjoyed by our Presidents.
+Here, we'll take a look at the sweet indulgences enjoyed by our past Presidents.

 Fruits and Pies: